 Did Ben Franklin have commitment issues with getting married?
-He never officially married, but he had a common-law marriage with Deborah Read and had two children with her.
+He never officially married, but he did settle down in a common-law marriage with Deborah Read and had two children with her.
 She also had a child from a prior marriage.

 The first of the two children they had together, Francis Folger Franklin, died of smallpox.
 The second, Sarah Franklin, took care of her father in his old age.
 It was good he had her there.
 She was a dedicated daughter.

 I would not say Ben had a commitment problem.
-He probably analyzed the pros and cons of leaving the marriage as a common-law marriage.
+He probably analyzed the pros and cons of the relationship and settled on keeping it as a common-law marriage.

 To him it obviously made no difference.
 He had a close family and was a decent man with the way he handled all the trials and tribulations of his life, such as with the loss of his first child.

 I can also relate to his desire to share his ideas and solutions in his writing.
 I tend to do the same thing.
-I hope you can put some of his ideas to good use.
 I found his books help better than some present-day self-help books.
 He was a genius.

 Franklin wrote a lot about his life and about how he tried to solve his problems.
 I didn’t realize how much he wrote about his thoughts and ideas until I did the research for this article.